OpenKnowledgeMaps/open-discovery/proposal.md

 ####Map Editing and Sharing
 To unleash the full potential of BLAZE, one of the primary goals during phase one of the Open Science Prize is to enable editing and sharing of knowledge maps.
 This will also require adaptations to the backend database operations and the frontend user interaction.
 On the front end, we will enable an edit mode that allows researchers to manually add content to the map, modify or add metadata to content, like tags, and create new clusters.
 The editing history will be preserved in a Wikipedia-like model to allow collaborative building of knowledge maps.
 The maps themselves will be saved at [Open Knowledge Maps](http://openknowledgemaps.org/mozfest) where they can me browsed by other researchers and can serve as a starting point for other researchers' exploration.

-We will also add integration with existing tools in the open digital ecosystem, including osf.io, Zotero, and ORCID, so that BLAZE will fit seemlessly into researchers' current workflows.
+We will also add integration with existing tools in the open digital ecosystem, including the [Open Science Framework](https://osf.io/), [Zotero](https://www.zotero.org/), and [ORCID](http://orcid.org/), so that BLAZE will fit seemlessly into researchers' current workflows.
 BLAZE strives to be completely open, so we will also add functionality to export the map and the underlying data in various open formats, so that, for example, a researcher could embed a map on her personal website.

 ##Data Sources
 As stated above, we use R in the backend to access open content on the web.
-We use many software packages produced by rOpenSci, including the ability to search for scholarly content against the following engines (with wide diversity of journals):
+We use many software packages produced by [rOpenSci](http://ropensci.org), including the ability to search for scholarly content against the following engines (with wide diversity of journals):

 * Crossref (~78 million records)
 * Pubmed (~25 million records)